s-t-e-f/tp/docs/DeveloperGuide.md

     existed.
 For each project, it will loop through all the resources to see if a resource with the same URL has already existed.

-    If the project does not exist in the ArrayList: Create a new project and append the new resource into it.
+    > If the project does not exist in the ArrayList:
+    >   * Create a new project and append the resource into its resource list.

-    if the project does exist:
+    > If the project does exist:
-    - If resource with the same URL exists: Overwrite the original resource in the ArrayList with the new counterpart.
+    > * If resource with the same URL exists:
+    >   * Prompt the user that the resource with the same URL has already existed in the project's resource list.
-    - If resource with the same URL does not exist: Append the new resource into the project.
+    > * If resource with the same URL does not exist:
+    >   * Append the new resource into the project resource list.

 * Alternative 2 (none)
 ---
 ### List all projects & their respective resources feature